newsrevenuehub/rev-engine/README.md

 #### Restore backup

-NOTE: The Make commands below assume that you can run `$psql` and get a prompt for your local database.
+NOTE: The Make commands below assume that you can run `psql` and get a prompt for your local database.

 ```sh
 # assuming that you already have a local backup up and running. if not, skip the first two commands